 - Stage 2 hypertension (>140/90 mmHg) (77)

 The primary agents used in managing hypertension include thiazide diuretics, angiotensin-converting enzyme (ACE) inhibitors, angiotensin receptor blockers (ARBs), and calcium channel blockers.
 A single agent is sufficient for most when initial drug treatment is being considered.
-However, consideration can be given to starting two drugs of different classes for patients with stage 2 hypertension.
+However, consideration can be given to starting two drugs of different classes for individuals with stage 2 hypertension.
 (77)

-Step 2: Reduce Inflammation
+Step 2: Support Healthy Inflammation Levels

 Why Is This Important?